-The Multi-instrument Analysis of Rosetta Data (MiARD) project seeks to provide an integrated description of the physical and chemical properties of the nucleus of comet 67P/Churyumov- Gerasimenko using date from the Rosetta orbiter and lander (a mission conducted by the European Space Agency).
-The project will place these properties in the context of other Jupiter family comets using space-borne observatory data, to evaluate what one can learn from the present appearance of comets about the evolutionary history, and prepare a scenario for a future cometary sample return mission.
+The Multi-instrument Analysis of Rosetta Data (MiARD) project carried out reseach to provide an integrated description of the physical and chemical properties of the nucleus of comet 67P/Churyumov- Gerasimenko using date from the Rosetta orbiter and lander (a mission conducted by the European Space Agency).
+The project, led by the University of Bern in Switzerland, was successfully completed in summer 2018.
+Documents from the project can be viewed on the EC’s CORDIS website, and publications and shape models are also available from this website under ‘MiARD themes and results’/’Publications and downloads’.